mmaul/pkgtool/README.md

 * Web Applications have a need to present one executable along with associated content

 Independant package repositories are usless if you don't know where they are, and even if you do it's inconvient.
-Which is why the ''litterbox'' central package index.
+Which is why the ''litterbox'' central package index exists.
+Litterbox contains the package README.md in side a directory for each package.
+Litterbox is self is housed is a remote git repository on github.com.
+One particularly nice feature is the packages are easly browsable simple by going to the the litterbox repositirey with a web browser and being able to access the package README.md's with few clicks.
+The other nice thing is there is no seperate package meta-data.
+THe package meta-data is contained at the top of the package README.md.
+In fact you can see the package metadata for PkgTool simply by looking at the top of this file.

 Usage
 =====
 ## scoop - package manager